MystenLabs/suins-contracts/packages/bbb/README.md

 ## Features

-- Uses Aftermath AMM for swaps.
 - Uses Pyth for slippage protection.
+- Supports Cetus and Aftermath for swaps.
 - Supports arbitrary swap pairs and burn types.
-- Admin configures swap pairs and burn types dynamically.
+- Admin can configure swaps and burn dynamically.
-- Anyone can trigger swaps and burns permissionlessly.
+- Anyone can execute swaps and burns permissionlessly.

 ## Flow